-My parents and I spent our winter holidays as far away from home as possible - in the magical land of Sri Lanka.
-We discovered bustling cities, explored serene beach and coastlines, trekked through the misty mountains, spotted elephants in the wild, took the world's most beautiful train ride and visited some of the ancient cities and ruins.
+My parents and I spent our winter holidays as far away from home as possible - in the magical Sri Lanka.
+We discovered bustling cities, explored serene beaches and coastlines, trekked through the misty mountains, spotted elephants in the wild, took the world's most beautiful train ride and visited some of the ancient cities and ruins.
 I'm here to give you the best of Sri Lanka in a two-week itinerary, visiting all corners of the country.

 - Bring long pants and clothing to cover your midriff and shoulders for temples and other sacred spaces.

 - Light colours are best for reflecting the hot sun, and white is a preferred colour in temples anyway.

 - The currency is the Rupee.
 Your best bet is to bring US cash and then convert it at the airport in arrivals.
 You cannot bring more than 1000 Rs back out of the country at the end of your trip, so remember to convert back anything you did not spend. $1 USD is approximately 155 Rs.

 - You will need a visa to enter Sri Lanka.
 You can apply online for $35 USD per person.
 Check out my preparing to visit Sri Lanka blog post for everything you should do in advance of arriving.

 - Tip tuk-tuk drivers, taxi drivers, restaurants and other service providers approximately 15%.

 - It's best to pay for everything in cash.
 Only use your cards at trusted ATMs.